Dubovë e vogël

 Dubovë e vogël (Albanian, determinate form: Dubova e Vogël), Malo Dubovo (Serbian), is a village of Istog/Istok municipality, in Western Kosovo.
 The village has an area of 243,23 ha.

 The toponym is of Slavic origin, from the word dub that means oak.

+Population

 Between the two world wars, seven families of Serbian and Montenegrin as well as a Bosniaks settled in the village.

 At the census of 1921, the village had a population of 121 inhabitants, at the one of 1948 it had 160 inhabitants, and 346 inhabitants in 1981 (among them: 310 Albanians, or 89,5% of the total population; 30 Montenegrins, or 8,67% of the total population; 6 Bosniaks, or 1,73% of the total population).

 The families currently inhabiting the village are: